What is SCO?

 - India became the chairperson of the SCO Council of Heads of Government on 2nd November 2019 and completed its chairmanship tenure with the onset of this summit on 30th November 2020.

-- India focussed on three pillars – Startups and Innovation, Science and Technology and Traditional Medicine.
+- India focused on three pillars – Startups and Innovation, Science and Technology, and Traditional Medicine.

 - India also emphasized strengthening trade, and economic and cultural cooperation.

 - Pakistan was represented by its Parliamentary Secretary for Foreign Affairs at the SCO Summit 2020.

 - At the 20th meeting of the SCO Council of Heads of Government, India said that raising bilateral issues is counterproductive to the spirit of the SCO.
 This violates the well-established principles and norms of the SCO Charter.

 The Shanghai Cooperation Organization (SCO) is an outstanding example of regionalization and hybrid and new mixed model of interstate multifaceted cooperation.